 Not only can you use this for sterilization, but you can use it for cooking as well because this one comes with a recipe book.

 The limited 10-year warranty backs you up.
 You have bought a huge pressure cooker that can sterilize large amounts of mushrooms at once.
-Screwing up with this cooker proves difficult because of the simplicity of it.
+Screwing up with this cooker proves difficult because of its simplicity.
 Even the recipes in the recipe book aren’t difficult to use.

 Remember: Sterilize the substrate, you usually want to have 15 PSI because this does it best.